strongloop/strongloop.com2/_posts/2019-12-05-november-milestone.md

 ## Miscellaneous

-- The `lb4 update` command runs against a LoopBack 4 project and checks dependencies against the installed `@loopback/cli`, by answering yes it also updates the dependencies in `package.json`.
-Details could be found on page [Update generator](https://loopback.io/doc/en/lb4/Update-generator.html).
+- The `lb4 update` command runs against a LoopBack 4 project and checks dependencies against the installed `@loopback/cli`, by answering yes.
+This also updates the dependencies in `package.json`.
+Details can be found on page [Update generator](https://loopback.io/doc/en/lb4/Update-generator.html).

 - In [spike story#3770](https://github.com/strongloop/loopback-next/issues/3770) we came up with a plan to support querying with nested filter in the API Explorer by re-designing the `@param.query.object()` decorator.
 The follow-up implementation story is tracked in [#2208](https://github.com/strongloop/loopback-next/issues/2208).

-- We have fixed a bug in `loopback-datasource-juggler` where `applyDefaultOnWrites` was not being applied in nested objects and arrays.
+- We fixed a bug in `loopback-datasource-juggler` where `applyDefaultOnWrites` was not being applied in nested objects and arrays.
 You can find the details in [PR#1797](https://github.com/strongloop/loopback-datasource-juggler/pull/1797).

 - For the model definition created by running `lb4 openapi`, we fixed the JavaScript type mapping of `date` from `Date` to `string`.
 Details see [PR#142](https://github.com/strongloop/loopback-next/pull/4142).